-Columnar oak tree growth is moderately slow and the trees grow up, not out.
+Columnar oak tree growth is moderately slow, and the trees grow up, not out.
 With these trees, you don’t have to worry about the spreading lateral branches you associate with other oaks.
-Columnar oak trees might grow to 60 feet tall, but the spread will remain about 15 feet.
+Columnar oak trees might grow to 60 feet (18 m.) tall, but the spread will remain about 15 feet (4.5 m.).

 Columnar Oak Information

-These ‘fastigata’ types of columnar oaks are easy-care trees with outstanding ornamental qualities.
-Because the columnar oak tree growth direction is up, not out, they are useful in areas where you don’t have room for wide trees; the crown of the columnar oak remains tight and no branches break out of the crown and wander out from the trunk.
+These ‘fastigata’ types of columnar oaks are easy care trees with outstanding ornamental qualities.
+Since the columnar oak tree growth direction is up, not out, they are useful in areas where you don’t have room for wide trees; the crown of the columnar oak remains tight, and no branches break out of the crown and wander out from the trunk.